BarbeMCR/mlmcr/docs/introduction.md

 ```
 push #1, & + , #2, & = , #3
 ```
+This will print "1 + 2 = 3".

 Here `push` is the same as before, but we have more than one argument this time.
 In fact, we have 5: `#1`, `& + `, `#2`, `& = ` and `#3`.
 We use commas to separate the arguments.

 You need to be very careful when passing arguments, since their amount, their order and their prefixes all count.

+If you want to save any program for later usage, you can put the instructions in a text editor and tell it to save the file with a `.mlmcr` extension.